-- Saving money: Drinking can be an expensive habit, especially binge drinking.
-Amid the financial strain many of us are feeling due to the pandemic, saving a bit of extra money in January is always helpful.
+- Saving money: Drinking can be expensive, especially binge drinking.
+With the financial strain many of us feel after the holidays or due to the pandemic, saving a bit of extra money in January can be helpful.

 A much larger study of 857 Dry January participants was published in the journal Health Psychology.
 The study followed up with participants at one and six months, concluding that there were positive impacts from giving up alcohol for a short period.
 Roughly 50% of the group ended up drinking less overall.
 However, 10% had a rebound effect and drank more than before the period of abstinence.

 Cons of Dry January

 While Dry January has plenty of benefits, some people may experience drawbacks to suddenly abstaining from alcohol for a month.
 Some disadvantages of Dry January include: